 The most effective way to reduce the risk of COVID-19 transmission is to follow the hierarchy of controls and to use a layered approach.
-Physical distancing, proper ventilation, good hand hygiene, the wearing of non-medical masks, active screening, and contact tracing are some of the preventative measures that can help prevent the spread.
+Physical distancing, proper ventilation, good hand hygiene, the wearing of masks, active screening, and contact tracing are some of the preventative measures that can help prevent the spread.

 Your local Public Health Authority will contact anyone who tests positive for COVID-19 (known as a case) and will work with that person to identify and notify their close contacts as needed.
 Contact tracing is intended to prevent contacts from getting sick (if possible), help with access to health care if needed, and to reduce the spread of COVID-19 to others.

 Contact Tracing Teams

 Contact tracing requires time and resources.
 The teams usually consist of multi-disciplinary health care professional members that assist with tracing and case management especially in communities with high COVID-19 transmission rates.